lans.cloud Tools

 Generate v4 UUIDs Instantly

-This free UUID generator creates RFC 4122 version-4 UUIDs (also known as GUIDs) — singly for a quick copy-paste, or in bulk up to 500 at a time for test data and database seeding.
+This free UUID generator creates version-4 UUIDs (RFC 9562, which replaced RFC 4122 in 2024) (also known as GUIDs) — singly for a quick copy-paste, or in bulk up to 500 at a time for test data and database seeding.
 Everything is generated locally in your browser with cryptographic randomness; nothing is requested from or sent to a server.

 Where UUIDs Are Used